4ae9b8/browserhacks/README.md

 -------

  1. Checkout this branch
- 2. run `grunt dev`
+ 2. `npm install`

-Browserhacks should run on `http://localhost:8000`.
+ 3. run `grunt dev`
+ 4. Browserhacks should run on `http://localhost:8000`.
 You can edit scss or the handelbars template in ./assemble/templates/(layout|pages)

 Reminder!